 Learn modelling techniques and experience the pleasure of working with clay to create a farmyard animal.
-We will be working on a small chicken or duck, looking at texture and surface and what it suggests.
+We will be working on a small chicken, duck or pig looking at texture and surface and what it suggests.
 I will show you how to construct and model small details that will bring your animal alive.
-You should also have time to make a small head of any animal you like using the same techniques however, you must bring with you plenty of source material for you to refer to.
+You should also have time to make a small head or a small animal of any type you like, using the same techniques however, you must bring with you plenty of source material for you to refer to.

-Please arrive around 9.30 and hopefully we should get going soon after that.
+Please arrive for 10am and hopefully we should get going soon after that.
 I am not able to provide lunch for any of my courses but I have a fridge, microwave and kettle in the workshop.
-I will supply tea, coffee and cold drinks, and also biscuits and maybe a cake if my Mum is around.
-There is ice-cream available from the shop next door and the class will finish at around 4.00pm to 4.30pm
+I will supply tea, coffee and cold drinks, biscuits and cakes.
+There is also ice-cream available from the Lavender shop and the class will finish around 4.00pm to 5.00pm

 To make your head you should bring some plenty of source material including photographs from different angles.
 Drawings are a good resource if possible as they make you look, even plastic toy models help.
 I do have quite a few books for reference so if you don’t have time for all that not to worry we will find something.